 If you are returning from injury you must assess what your fitness base is.
 Start slowly and don’t over-do things and think about setting new goals for race day.
 Now is the time to re-assess and think about what is realistic.
 In the same way as when you are returning to training after illness, dont push yourself or you’ll be in danger picking up another injury.

 I just haven’t done enough training

-It happens,a lot.
+It happens, a lot.
 Sometimes, for whatever reason, we just aren’t able to get those miles banked into our legs and the thought of running 13.1 miles can start to feel a little scary.
-If you’re fit enough to run 5 comfortable kms then training to get round the half marathon distance in 7 weeks is still possible.
+If you’re fit enough to run 5 comfortable miles then training to get round the half marathon distance in 6 weeks is still possible.
 We suggest that you aim to be able run 10 comfortable miles (still able to hold a conversation while running) by race day.
-We’ve found this 8 week intermediate runners crash plan on the Women’s Running website that might come in handy.

 Most runners drink far too much fluid on race days.
 Try practicing your hydration strategy in training and find what works for you.
 The best guide to hydration is to check your urine colour before and after your long run – sounds gross but it works!
 Try adjusting the amount you drink before (and during) your run to maintain a pale straw colour.
 Mild dehydration is perfectly natural after running, and won’t effect your performance at all, especially for a half marathon in March.
 Stopping for a toilet break will seriously slow you down, and is unnecessary.
 Drinking too much fluid can be dangerous.

 Good luck over the coming weeks.
 We’re love seeing so many of you pounding the streets, parks and country lanes in and around Bath.
 You make us proud even before race day is upon us!